-If a formal complaint is filed, the Director of Pupil Services Title IX Coordinator shall provide the known parties with written notice of the following: (34 CFR 106.45)
+If a formal complaint is filed, the Title IX Coordinator shall provide the known parties with written notice of the following: (34 CFR 106.45)

 - 1. The district's complaint process, including any informal resolution process - 2.
 The allegations potentially constituting sexual harassment with sufficient details known at the time, including the identity of parties involved in the incident if known, the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident if known.
-Such notice shall be provided with sufficient time for the parties to prepare a response before any initial interview. - If, during the course of the investigation, new Title IX allegations arise about the complainant or respondent that are not included in the initial notice, the Director of Pupil Services Title IX Coordinator shall provide notice of the additional allegations to the parties. - 3.
+Such notice shall be provided with sufficient time for the parties to prepare a response before any initial interview. - If, during the course of the investigation, the district investigates allegations about the complainant or respondent that are not included in the initial notice, the Title IX Coordinator shall provide notice of the additional allegations to the parties. - 3.
 A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the complaint process - 4.
 The opportunity for the parties to have an advisor of their choice who may be, but is not required to be, an attorney, and the ability to inspect and review evidence - 5.
 The prohibition against knowingly making false statements or knowingly submitting false information during the complaint process

-The above notice shall also include the name of the investigator, facilitator of an informal process, and decision-maker and shall inform the parties that, if at any time a party has concerns regarding conflict of interest or bias regarding any of these persons, the party should immediately notify the Director of Pupil Services Title IX Coordinator.
+The above notice shall also include the name of the investigator, facilitator of an informal process, and decision-maker and shall provide either party with no less than three calendar days to raise concerns of conflict of interest or bias regarding any of these persons.